overachiever-productions/S4/documentation/conventions.md

 ## Overview and Philosophy
 S4 skews heavily towards the following philosophical ideals:
+- Convention over Configuration
+- Fail Fast, Fail Responsibly, Fail Safe (a must, when dealing with data), and Fail Minimally.
+- Avoid Silent Failures while Favoring Signal over Noise

+Details on each of the philisophical ideals listed above are futher clarified below.

 ### Convention over Configuration
 S4 favors [convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration).
 This is most apparent relative to defaults associated with notifications and alerts, standardized default `@Parameters` for most S4 modules (which attempt to default to the most-commonly-used configuration value or setting), and storage paths + filenames for SQL Server backups.